Resveratrol and the treatment of osteoarthritis | The research

 Resveratrol helps by acting as an anti-inflammatory.
 It should be noted however that it does not repair damaged tissue, its beneficial claim is that it helps stop the erosion.

-- Tumor-Necrosis factor (TNF‑α) is cell signalling protein (cytokine), which communicates the commands to create inflammation in arthritis joint swelling.
-The medical thinking is if you can block TNF and other inflammatory factor production or at least inhibit it, joint swelling will be reduced and hopefully the amount of articular cartilage breakdown resulting from a toxic, over inflamed joint environment will be slowed.
+- Tumor-Necrosis factor (TNF‑α) is a cell-signaling protein (cytokine), which communicates the commands to create inflammation in arthritis joint swelling.
+The medical thinking is if you can block TNF and other inflammatory factor production or at least inhibit it, joint swelling will be reduced and hopefully, the amount of articular cartilage breakdown resulting from a toxic, over the inflamed joint environment will be slowed.

-- Resveratrol significantly inhibited inhibited interleukin (IL)‑1β, IL‑6 and IL‑18 expression levels.
+- Resveratrol significantly inhibited interleukin (IL)‑1β, IL‑6, and IL‑18 expression levels.
 These are the serum biomarkers of inflammation and cartilage degradation.

 - Resveratrol altered the inflammation messages.
 It sent chemical messages to stop chronic inflammation

 - Nitric Oxide is another of our body’s Dr. Jeykll/Mr. Hyde molecules.
 In a normal joint environment, nitric oxide regulates inflammation as a healing agent.
 In an abnormal toxic non-healing joint environment, nitric oxide production gets stuck in the “open,” position creating chronic damaging inflammation.

 - Effect on the nuclear factor (NF)‑κB, receptor activator for nuclear factor‑κB (regulates and creates messages to begin inflammation)

 - Resveratrol cut the energy source of chemicals involved in oxidative breakdown and stress

 - oxidative stress phosphorylated‑(p)‑AMP‑activated protein kinase and sirtuin 1 protein expression were significantly suppressed